blackbaud/sky-api-docs/content/docs/authorization/common-auth-issues/index.md

 When making calls to the SKY API, be sure to provide either your primary or secondary subscription key with the request.

 The subscription key represents a subscription to a specific {{ stache.config.api_type_name }} product and is associated with your developer account.
 To get a subscription key, you'll need to sign up for a Blackbaud developer account and get an approved subscription.
 Once you have an approved subscription, you can view the subscription keys within your <a href="{{ stache.config.portal_profile }}" target= "_blank">profile</a>.
-The subscription key value is passed with each request to the {{ stache.config.api_type_name }} via the  `bb-api-subscription-key` request header.
+The subscription key value is passed with each request to the {{ stache.config.api_type_name }} via the  `Bb-Api-Subscription-Key` request header.
 See <a href="{{ stache.config.guide_getting_started }}" target="_blank">Getting Started</a> for instructions on how to obtain a subscription key and an example of using the subscription key in a call to the API.

 ### missing/invalid authorization header